mosip/documentation/docs/Download-Card.md

 To download the card,
 1. The admin logs into the admin portal and navigate to the **Download Card** option on the left navigation pane.
-3. The admin now enters the registration ID shared by the resident and clicks on the search icon to check if the registration ID exists and proceeds for further verification.
+2. The admin now enters the registration ID shared by the resident and clicks on the search icon to check if the registration ID exists and proceeds for further verification.
+The admin can use a QR code or barcode scanner to scan the registration ID from the registration slip available with the resident instead of typing the same to avoid mistakes.
-4. If a card is available for that registration ID, the photograph along with the date of birth of the resident is displayed on the screen.
+3. If a card is available for that registration ID, the photograph along with the date of birth of the resident is displayed on the screen.
-5. Now the admin can perform a manual verification to confirm the identity of the resident or the country can customize this section to add an SDK to perform local authentication.
+4. Now the admin can perform a manual verification to confirm the identity of the resident or the country can customize this section to add an SDK to perform local authentication.
-6. If the identity of the resident can be verified, the admin has to provide consent by clicking on the *"I have verified the face"* option and downloading the card.
+5. If the identity of the resident can be verified, the admin has to provide consent by clicking on the *"I have verified the face"* option and downloading the card.
-7. If the face does not match then the request for downloading the card is rejected.
+6. If the face does not match then the request for downloading the card is rejected.
-8. The card downloaded here can be printed and a physical copy of the same can be shared with the resident.
+7. The card downloaded here can be printed and a physical copy of the same can be shared with the resident.

 ![](_images/admin/download-card-new.png)